Mass Timber Fabrication Foundations

-Completion of the course is designed to equip participants with the foundational skills and knowledge necessary for entry-level competency, making them appealing candidates for employment in mass timber fabrication facilities.
-Completion can also prepare participants to stack micro-credential #2 for continued learning and competency building as a Mass Timber Fabrication Designer.
+Completion of the course is designed to equip participants with the foundational skills and knowledge necessary for entry-level employment in mass timber fabrication facilities.
+Completion also prepares participants to take the Design for Mass Timber micro-credential for continued learning and competency building as a mass timber fabrication designer.

 Working on the production floor, the mass timber fabricator completes all final part processes after CNC machine operations.
-CNC machines may complete 80–95% of operations, but there are often portions to be fabricated with large tools or complete operations with hand tools.
-Duties typically include allocating timbers to be cut on the CNC, post-processing timbers after CNC cutting with power or hand tools, reading and understanding 2D single-piece drawings, ability to navigate 3D models, operating heavy lifting equipment, pre-assembly of components, installation of steel to timber and timber to timber connections, feedback and design changes as necessary, test fitting of connections, QC signoffs, and finishing of elements with hand touch-ups, patches, and sanding, including potential coatings.
-Larger operations may develop standardized processes broken out into different tool/skill groups (Whirlwind Consultants & Arbutus Search Group, 2023).
+Duties typically include allocating timbers to be cut on the CNC, post-processing timbers after CNC cutting with power or hand tools, reading and understanding 2D single-piece drawings, navigating 3D models, operating heavy lifting equipment, pre-assembling build components, installing steel to timber and timber to timber connections, providing feedback and design changes as necessary, test fitting connections, completing quality control signoffs, and finishing elements with hand touch-ups, patches, sanding, and coatings.

 Cost, Registration and Format